apotox/zurik/readme.md

 # zurich

 A Node.js CLI tool for encrypting and decrypting sensitive project files.
-It collects file paths from `.gitencrypt`, bundles them into a single `.encrypted` file, and decrypts them when needed.
+It collects file paths from `.gitencrypt`, bundles them into a single `.zurich` file, and decrypts them when needed.

 ## Features

-- Encrypt multiple files into a **single** `.encrypted` bundle
+- Encrypt multiple files into a **single** `.zurich` bundle
 - AES-256-GCM authenticated encryption
 - Automatically append sensitive files to `.gitignore` when encrypting.